JodusNodus/databrokerdao-dapi/README.md

 - listing: address of the stream contract.
 - stakeamount: uint, amount of DTX that need to staked.
 Minimum stake amount of 5 DTX.
+- metadata: hash property of the IPFS call.